Smooth rigidity for very non-algebraic Anosov diffeomorphisms of codimension one: Preliminaries

 Note that the first series term is just a constant.
 The third series term can be easily seen to be $C^1$ along $W^u$ by calculating the formal derivative and observing that the resulting series converge uniformly and hence, by Weierstrass M-test, give a bona fide derivative of the series.
 The last series term is of the same nature as the third one, but precomposed with the holonomy map.
 Since $Hol_{a,b}$ is $C^1$, we conclude that the last term is also $C^1$ along $W^u$.
 Hence, it remains to analyze the second series term.

 We denote by $D_uf$ the restriction of derivative $Df$ to $E^u$ and calculate the formal derivative of the second series term:

 We proceed with an estimate using the triangle inequality by splitting the above series into a sum of two series.
-Note that the points $f^n(Hol_{a,b}(x))$ and $f^n(x)$ are close and we can identify unstable subspaces at these points using a finite number of smooth charts.
+Note that the points $f^n(Hol_{a,b}(x))$ and $f^n(x)$ are close and we can identify unstable subspaces at these points using the global coordinates on $\T^3$.
 In this way the compositions of differentials which appear below make sense.

 We will see that both series above converge uniformly.
 This then implies that $\rho_{a,b}^\phi$ is indeed differentiable with a continuous derivative given by the above series.

 For estimating the first series we use the fact that $D^u\phi$ is H\"older with exponent $\kappa>1/2$.
 (Indeed, recall that $E^u$ is $C^1$ and $\phi$ is $C^{1+\kappa}$.)